open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/mongodb.md

 ## Data Transformations

-The `rego_transform` attribute specifies the path to a rule used to transform data pulled from MongoDB into a different format for storage in Enterprise OPA.
+The `rego_transform` attribute specifies the path to a rule used to transform data pulled from MongoDB into a different format for storage in EOPA.

 `rego_transform` policies take incoming messages as JSON via `input.incoming` and returns the transformed JSON.

 ### Example

-Starting with the Enterprise OPA configuration above and the example Data
+Starting with the EOPA configuration above and the example Data

 ```json
 [